cabforum/cabforum.org/content/posts/2017/2017-01-31-ballot-183-amending-bylaws-clarify-ballot-approval-process.md

 Browser yes votes: Apple, Mozilla

-**Ballot 183 – Amending the Bylaws to Clarify the Ballot Approval Process**
+## Ballot 183 – Amending the Bylaws to Clarify the Ballot Approval Process

 The following motion has been proposed by Kirk Hall of Entrust, Inc. and endorsed by Virginia Fournier of Apple, Inc. and Chris Nalevanko of Amazon.com, Inc. to amend the CA/Browser Forum Bylaws (the “Bylaws”):

-— MOTION BEGINS –
+- MOTION BEGINS –

 In accordance with Section 6.1 of the Bylaws of the CA/Browser Forum (the “Forum”), the Bylaws are hereby amended as follows:

-1. **Ballots Among Forum Members. ** Section 2.2 of the Bylaws is hereby amended to read in its entirety as follows:
+1. \*\*Ballots Among Forum Members. \*\* Section 2.2 of the Bylaws is hereby amended to read in its entirety as follows:

 “**2.2 General Provisions Applicable to all Ballots**